 Independently, Omni had been working on ideas around content attribution on the web - a tricky problem given the scale of data involved.

-A chance connection was made in 2015, and a relationship was born.
-Omni ran a series of requirements discovery workshops SWNS team, and physically shadowed key members of staff as they went about their daily routines.
-Together, we realised very quickly the scale of a system which was needed far exceeded original expectations..
+Omni ran a series of requirements discovery workshops with the SWNS team, and physically shadowed key members of staff as they went about their daily routines.
+Together, we realised very quickly the scale of a system which was needed far exceeded original expectations.

-We made a joint pitch to the Google DNI fund in late 2015, and we were delighted to receive the joint funding we needed to get going in early 2016.
+We made a joint pitch to the Google DNI fund, and we were delighted to receive the joint funding we needed to get going in early 2016.

-The scale of meeting the requirements of the service - both in terms of storage and processing - are what make this a truly exciting project.
-At beta launch, the system is expected to receive a gigabyte of raw news stories a day, including text, image, video and audio.
-This data must be processed over to extract all relevant file-level and content-level metadata upon submission - and the resultant blob of information must be passed against the output of all know client media outlets in order to establish evidence for a the usage of a given story.
-The size of memory and processing involved is staggering.
+The scale of meeting the requirements of the service - both in terms of storage and processing - are what make this an exciting project.
+At beta launch, the system was expected to receive a gigabyte of raw news stories a day, including text, image, video and audio.
+This data must be processed over to extract all relevant file-level and content-level metadata upon submission - and the resultant blob of information must be passed against the output of all client media outlets in order to establish evidence for a the usage of a given story.
+The size of memory and processing involved was considerable.

-The most fundamental part of the successful delivery on this project is the A.I. - and ours and SWNS' joint ability to train it in time for launch.
-We'll need to answer some fundamental questions about the news stories themselves - who are the protagonists; what are the themes, who is saying what, to whom, where - and with this data we must demonstrate a better understanding of what news really is, and ultimately where it is being used.
+The most fundamental part of the successful delivery on this project is the Machine Learning - and ours and SWNS’ joint ability to train it in time for launch.
+We needed to answer some fundamental questions about the news stories themselves - who are the protagonists; what are the themes, who is saying what, to whom, where - and with this data we must demonstrate a better understanding of what news really is, and ultimately where it is being used.